yarnpkg/rfcs/accepted/0000-registry-url-in-lock-file.md

-As a dev that generated their lock file against REGISTRY_A I would like to pass a cli flag designating REGISTRY_B And if REGISTRY_A doesn't exist or is unavailable
-I would like yarn to download my dependencies from REGISTRY_B
+As a dev that generated their lock file against REGISTRY_A I would like to pass a cli flag designating REGISTRY_B And I would like yarn to download my dependencies from REGISTRY_B

-As a dev that generated their lock file against REGISTRY_A I would like to overwrite my `.yarnrc` or `.npmrc` designating REGISTRY_B And if REGISTRY_A doesn't exist or is unavailable
-I would like yarn to download my dependencies from REGISTRY_B
+As a dev that generated their lock file against REGISTRY_A I would like to overwrite my `.yarnrc` or `.npmrc` designating REGISTRY_B And I would like yarn to download my dependencies from REGISTRY_B

 # How We Teach This